xitsaix/Content-Based-Image-Retrieval-ML/README.md

 2. Indexing and Search Implementation
 The Indexing and Search Implementation step involves loading preprocessed features and paths to perform a similarity search.

+3. Display Search Results
+Visualize the query image along with the top-k similar images